-The following table summarises the quantitative information about the significant unobservable inputs used in Level 3 fair value measurements, together with a sensitivity analysis as at 30 June 2023 shown below.
+The following table summarises the quantitative information about the significant unobservable inputs used in Level 3 fair value measurements, together with a sensitivity analysis as at 30 June 2024 shown below.
 Based on different characteristics of individual investments, valuation technique adopted by the Manager may include the capitalisation of earnings and comparable market transactions approach or, a blended average of both.

-Valuation technique Significant unobservable inputs Sensitivity of the input to fair value Capitalisation of earnings EBITDA Multiples In isolation, a 10% increase/(decrease) in EBITDA multiples would result in an increase/(decrease) in fair value by \$51,000.
-Comparable market transactions Revenue Multiples In isolation, a 10% increase/(decrease) in Revenue multiples would result in an increase/(decrease) in fair value by \$588,000.
+Valuation technique Significant unobservable inputs Sensitivity of the input to fair value Capitalisation of earnings EBITDA multiples In isolation, a 10% increase/(decrease) in EBITDA multiples for Pelican would result in an increase/(decrease) in fair value by \$1,314,106 Comparable market transactions Revenue multiples In isolation, a 10% increase/(decrease) in Revenue multiples for Pelican, Sphere and IPSI would result in an increase/(decrease) in fair value by \$2,163,432.
+Comparable market transactions Value from most recent capital raise In isolation, a 10% increase/(decrease) in comparable for Zero Latency, BikeExchange and Salter Brothers Tech Fund would result in an increase/(decrease) in fair value by \$203,859.